 British Citizenship by Marriage

-For expert legal advice on how to get British citizenship by marriage, speak to our expert immigration team.
-Call us today on 0044 161 234 6800 (Manchester) or 0044 207 046 7185 (London).
-Alternatively, fill out an online contact form and we will return your call at a time specified by you.
+For expert legal advice on how to secure British Citizenship by Marriage, speak to our expert immigration team.
+Call us today on 0300 131 6767 or complete our enquiry form and we will get straight back to you.

-You can apply for citizenship by marriage if you are married or in a civil partnership with someone who is a British citizen.
-You must also:
+You can apply for citizenship by marriage only if you are married or in a civil partnership with someone who is a British citizen.
+Your eligibility will then depend on your immigration status, residency, good character, and integration into British society.
+Before you begin your British naturalisation application, you must also meet the following requirements:

 • Be over the age of 18